 To use an SSL from another company, you will need to complete the following steps:

 Note: If you are not a reseller, leave the reseller fields blank.
-The other fields should contain information specific to the domain receiving the SSL.
+All other information is specific to the domain receiving the SSL.

 - The SSL Certificate field is for the main certificate file.
 This will be provided by the company issuing the SSL certificate.

 - The SSL CA Certificate (Trusted Authority) is also known as the CA Bundle or Cert Bundle; this is optional only if your certificate company does not provide a bundle.

 - The RSA Private Key field is for the RSA key we sent when you requested a CSR; please check your email for that code.